 There is an MRT Station nearby and you can also walk to the Chao Praya River Taxi (Ratchawong Pier).
 The road there is a bit tricky though.

-The trains from Chiang Mai to Bangkok – what to expect
+What to expect from trains from Chiang Mai to Bangkok

 There is also one carriage, where you can buy food and drinks, but I didn’t go there, so can’t say much about it.

 The trains are very safe and secure.
 Just have some common sense and don’t leave your valuables unattended.
 When sleeping, keep your bag under your head, or under your arm.
 Take it with you to the toilet as well.

 What to bring with you